BryanAbuchery/Group_Project/README.md

 * [MEGAX](https://www.megasoftware.net/dload_mac_beta)

 #### Other tools tried are:
-1. Mafft multiple sequence Alignment program
+1. Mafft - for performing Multiple Sequence Alignment.
-2. Kalign tool - for Multiple sequence Alignment
+2. Kalign CLI tool - For Multiple sequence Alignment.
-3. Aliview - For visualization and generation of phylogenetic tree.
+3. Aliview - For performing Multiple Sequence Alignment, visualization and generation of phylogenetic tree.

 4. Jaliview -For visualization and generation of phylogenetic tree.